 By transporting people to virtual environments that encourage reflection and play through embodied experiences, we open up new possibilities for imagining and experiencing the social relations of gender and sexuality in new ways that are inclusive and supportive.

 All of the 3D models in the VR world were made in VR using Oculus Medium and Tilt Brush creative tools, and the application was built and programmed in Unity.
-The design team includes Dylan Paré as the lead designer, Scout Windsor as the 3D modeler, John Craig as the programmer, and Dr. Pratim Sengupta, Dylan’s Ph.D. supervisor.
-The prototype design began in January 2018 and first exhibited to the public in September 2018.
-The VR application will be used in Dylan Paré’s Ph.D. dissertation research.
+The design team includes Dylan Paré as the lead designer, Scout Windsor as the 3D modeller, John Craig as the programmer, and Dr. Pratim Sengupta, Dylan’s Ph.D. supervisor.
+The prototype design began in January 2018 and was first exhibited to the public in September 2018.